RoyCal/RoyCal/README.md

 - 👾 I'm currently learning Python, HTML and CSS
 - 🤝 I'm looking to collaborate with other projects and stuff
 - 🥅 2022 Goals: Join [TAIL][tail], [ARIA][aria] and get good grades
-- 🔥 Fun fact: I love to play guitar and go to the gym
+- 🔥 Fun fact: I love to play the guitar and go to the gym

 ## Volunteer Experience
 - Member of IEEE [CS][CS]/[CIS][CIS] UFPB (Computer Society and Computational Intelligence Society)